tonyjurg/HomeyScripts/README.md

 # HomeyScripts
-Repository containing a few HomeyScripts
+Repository containing a few HomeyScripts (for Homey Pro) Use of scripts is at own risk